 - Yellowstone National Park Online Tours.
 This Yellowstone National Park website provides an array of online tours, videos, and other information.
 Nature and history tours are among those featured on the site.
 The nature tours cover the Old Faithful area, the Norris Geyser Basin, the Fountain Paint Pots, the Mammoth Hot Springs, and the Grand Canyon of the Yellowstone.
 Each of these tours highlights prominent natural features with photos and descriptions. (more info)

 - Yellowstone Resources and Issues.
 This Yellowstone National Park online book is a compendium of concise information about the park's history, natural and cultural resources, issues, and major areas.
-Chapters, which are downloadable as PDF files, focus on the history of the park, the yellowstone ecosystem, geology, life in extreme heat (as in the hot springs), vegetation, fire in yellowstone, wildlife, and park issues. ( This site may be offline. )
+Chapters, which are downloadable as PDF files, focus on the history of the park, the yellowstone ecosystem, geology, life in extreme heat (as in the hot springs), vegetation, fire in yellowstone, wildlife, and park issues. (more info)

 - Yellowstone Volcano Observatory.
 This source is a clearinghouse of scientific information about the Yellowstone volcanic system.
 Topics include recent seismic and thermal activity, volcanic history, references and maps, a photo gallery, and FAQs.
 This website contains both general information that would be useful for anyone that is seeking information on the Yellowstone volcanic system, as well as more specific resources for geology students or teachers. (more info)